-House Dems to discuss Ukraine whistleblower matter in caucus meeting, as impeachment talks swirl
+Flurry of House Dems back impeachment inquiry, as caucus plans to discuss Ukraine whistleblower matter

 And The Washington Post reported in the evening that Pelosi was sounding out members of the Democratic caucus to see if the time has come to impeach the president.

-Earlier Monday, a person familiar with the situation told Fox News that the whistleblower in question did not have "firsthand knowledge" of Trump's conversation with Ukrainian President Volodymyr Zelensky.
+However, earlier Monday, a person familiar with the situation told Fox News that the whistleblower in question did not have "firsthand knowledge" of Trump's conversation with Ukrainian President Volodymyr Zelensky.

 The source said that it was made clear in the complaint itself that the whistleblower did not have direct knowledge of the July phone call.